oehf/ipf/src/site/markdown/migration-3.2.md

 ### Internal Restructuring of IHE components

-Issue [#123](https://github.com/oehf/ipf/issues/123) caused a number of internal refactorings, mostly moving Camel-unspecific functionality and configuration from the `ipf-platform-camel-*` modules into the corresponding `ipf-commons-*` modules.
+Issue [#123](https://github.com/oehf/ipf/issues/123) caused a number of internal refactorings, mostly moving Camel-independent functionality and configuration from the `ipf-platform-camel-*` modules into the corresponding `ipf-commons-*` modules.
 The majority of the configuration related to IHE transactions (like audit strategies, web service specifications) have been moved into subclasses of `org.openehealth.ipf.commons.ihe.core.InteractionId`.